Farad: Informal and deprecated terminology

+is a square version of ファラッド (faraddo, the Japanese word for "farad") intended for Japanese vertical text.

+It is included in Unicode for compatibility with earlier character sets.

 Related concepts

 The reciprocal of capacitance is called electrical elastance, the (non-standard, non-SI) unit of which is the daraf.

 CGS units

 The abfarad (abbreviated abF) is an obsolete CGS unit of capacitance, which corresponds to ×10^9 farads (1 gigafarad, GF).

 The statfarad (abbreviated statF) is a rarely used CGS unit equivalent to the capacitance of a capacitor with a charge of 1 statcoulomb across a potential difference of 1 statvolt.
 It is 1/(10−5 c2) farad, approximately 1.1126 picofarads.
 More commonly, the centimeter (cm) is used, which is equal to the statfarad.